Capital punishment by country: Americas

-Many Caribbean countries have carried out no executions for over 10 years, but are not believed to have an abolitionist policy or established practice.
+Executions in the Americas in 2024: United States (25).

-As of 2024, the United States is the only country in the Americas to conduct executions for civil purposes.
-Capital punishment applies nationwide on the federal level, for certain federal crimes, and in the military.
+As of 2026, the United States is the only country in the Americas to conduct executions.
+Capital punishment applies nationwide on the federal level and in the military.
 However, most capital crimes are prosecuted at the state level.
-Twenty-three of the fifty states and the federal district have abolished capital punishment entirely.
-Five states and the federal government have imposed formal moratoriums, and three of them are classifiable as "abolitionist in practice" according to the United Nations criteria, having passed a period of over ten years without executions.
+Twenty-three of the fifty states and the District of Columbia have abolished capital punishment entirely.
+Seven states have imposed moratoria, and four others are classifiable as "abolitionists-in-practice" according to the United Nations criteria, having passed a period of over ten years without executions.

 Outside of the United States, the last execution elsewhere in the Americas was in Saint Kitts and Nevis in 2008.
 The countries in the Americas that most recently abolished the death penalty are Suriname (2015), Argentina (2009), and Bolivia (2009).
-Guatemala abolished the death penalty for civil cases in 2017.
+Guatemala abolished the death penalty for civilian cases in 2017.

 Executions in the Americas in 2019: United States (22).